Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 The compiler knows how much memory each type uses.
 It also knows the type of each variable.
 A variable's memory is allocated at type declaration, for example: variable `counter` of type int will allocate 8 bytes.
 It will occupy one word on a 64 bit machine.

 Variables of a basic type are stored by default in _stack_ memory for performance reasons.
 This memory is freed automatically when the variable is no longer needed (when it goes out of scope), see § 7.
 However most of your program's memory will be allocated in the _heap_.
-Jai has no automatic memory management, so the developer is responsable for releasing (freeing) that memory.
+Jai has no automatic memory management, so the developer is responsible for releasing (freeing) that memory.
-We'll later (see ??) detail the mechanisms Jai offers to do that.
+We'll later (see § 11 and 21) detail the mechanisms Jai offers to do that.

 For a good discussion about these two types of memory, see [Stack vs Heap](https://hackr.io/blog/stack-vs-heap).